Paint is paint is paint right? Wrong!

-- Use Airbrush
+Use Airbrush Paint

 You’ll still have to play with it.
 Just because it says airbrush ready doesn’t mean you can use it out of the bottle.
 Your darker colors like violet and blue can probably be used out of the bottle, while lighter colors like yellow and white will probably need to be thinned down.

-Hobbyists can generally ignore this section, however, professionals MUST consider the legal ramifactions of the coatings they spray.
+Hobbyists can generally ignore this section, however, professionals MUST consider the legal ramifications of the coatings they spray.
 The problem is that I can only give you directions to think about since every state, county, and city has different issues.